Patriots Block a Tory Army

 The most direct route to Brunswick Town crossed Rockfish Creek near the river, using a wooden bridge.
 A force of 1,000 men, backed by five cannons, camped there under the command of Col. James Moore from Thursday, February 15, to the 21st, to block the Tories’ path.

-They built fortifications facing the creek, and waited.
 On Monday the 19th, a messenger arrived from MacDonald carrying a flag of truce.
 The Tory recruits had moved within four miles.
 MacDonald included copies of the call from Martin to create Loyalist militias, and MacDonald’s own order assuring those who joined that their families would be protected.
 His message said he assumed the Patriot soldiers had not seen them, because otherwise they would have joined the Loyalists!
 He gave Moore until noon the next day to do so, and if not, MacDonald said he would take “‘the necessary steps for the support of regal authority.’”

 Moore, stalling for time while Whig forces gathered, sent back a vaguely negative response, but said he would consult with his officers.
 At the appointed time the next day, he declined, also suggestively including a copy of the oath of allegiance to the Continental Congress.
 MacDonald, expecting that response, had prepared his troops to withdraw immediately.
 They went back to Campbelltown (also now part of Fayetteville) to cross the Cape Fear there.
 He hoped to circle by way of Wilmington to Brunswick Town, thus avoiding the Whigs.